-Light painting photographer Dana Maltby, also known as TCB or Twin Cities Brightest, is one of today’s most well-known and highly respected light painting artist.
+Light painting photographer Dana Maltby, also known as TCB or Twin Cities Brightest, is one of today’s most well-known and highly respected light painting artist in the community today.
 TCB is widely thought of by his peers to be on the forefront of the light painting photography movement.
 Dana’s body of work is astounding; he creates new images on a daily basis and is one of the most creative individuals in the light painting world.
 Dana has created several tools and techniques.
 He is known for not only his imagery but also his willingness to give away his secrets to the masses.
 Dana discovered light painting while he was following one of his other passions “urban exploration”; he was taking pictures in a dark tunnel when he accidentally created his first light paintings.
 From that point on TCB was hooked.
 View some of Dana’s images below, read his full light painting photography interview below, and check out his website for more information www.twincitiesbrightest.com.

 1. What is your name?

 2. Do you have an alias that you go by?